FasterSpeeding/Yuyo/docs/usage/links.md

 ### BaseLink

-There are several [BaseLink][yuyo.links.BaseLink] provided which come with 3 methods for parsing them from strings.
+All [BaseLink][yuyo.links.BaseLink] implementations come with 3
+classmethods for parsing them from strings.

+All of these methods take a Hikari "app" (Bot or REST app object) as their first argument.

 ```py
 --8<-- "./docs_src/links.py:20:20"